rancher/dashboard/docs/developer/testing.md

 This repo is configured for end-to-end testing with [Cypress](https://docs.cypress.io/api/table-of-contents) and require a blank state of Rancher.

+Because of this, we extend the [Cypress best practices](https://docs.cypress.io/guides/references/best-practices#How-It-Works), so be sure to read them before write any test.

 ### Initial Setup

 For the cypress test runner to consume the UI, you should specify the environment variables: